RetroStack/Sorcerer_DreamDisk/README.md

-# Exidy Sorcerer/Microbee DreamDisk - Disk Controller
+# Exidy Sorcerer/MicroBee DreamDisk - Disk Controller

-A Disk Controller for the Exidy Sorcerer and Microbee, based on the Disk Controller by DreamCards.
+A Disk Controller for the Exidy Sorcerer and MicroBee, based on the Disk Controller by DreamCards.

 CAUTION: !
 This is currently untested !